csb324/eleventy-obsidian-ninareth/notes/Sessions/session-24.md

 [[Freya]] disguised herself as a regular human-ish, elf-ish, *not* half-elf person, and [[Rez]] put on a bit of makeup to try to cover her scales.

-[[Freya]] and [[Rez]] made it to [[Pent Logging North|Pent's lumberyard]], and figured they'd walk around.
+[[Freya]] and [[Rez]] made it to [[Pent Logging|Pent's lumberyard]], and figured they'd walk around.
 Plan A was to be subtle and see if they could potentially overhear something, or sneak around.
 The lumberyard was fenced and heavily guarded.

 Plan A went horribly wrong.
 They were not subtle at all.
 In fact, they were so unsubtle that a guard approached them to ask what the hell they wanted.